ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 The `@deprecated` directive has one argument, `reason`, which is of type `String`.

-The Ballerina GraphQL package uses the Ballerina's in-built `@deprecated` annotation to deprecate a field (resource/remote functions) or an enum value.
+The Ballerina GraphQL package uses the Ballerina's in-built `@deprecated` annotation to deprecate a field (`resource`/`remote` methods) or an `enum` value.
 The deprecation reason can be provided as a part of the doc comment of the particular schema member.

 ###### Example: @deprecated